SACAS went Global

 - SACAS Ireland shareholders;

-- SACAS Ireland Stakeholders including the public, government, and accreditation body;
+- SACAS Ireland Stakeholders, including the public, government, and accreditation body;

 - Statutory and Regulatory Authorities;